grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 Note that medatada are not supported in all architecture files.
 Some of them like (`acc` or `gyr` for example) only make sense on platforms with accelerometers or gyroscopes sensors.
 The set of medatada may be extended in the future and *can possibly be adapted for a specific project.* They can be decoded using the `MetaDataUI`class.

+#### Graphic-oriented, pure controllers, code generator UI

-Note also that even if the UI architecture module is graphic-oriented, a given implementation can *perfectly choose to ignore all layout information* and *only keep the controller ones, like the buttons, sliders, nentries, bargraphs*.
+Even if the UI architecture module is graphic-oriented, a given implementation can *perfectly choose to ignore all layout information* and *only keep the controller ones, like the buttons, sliders, nentries, bargraphs*.
 This is typically what is done in the `MidiUI` or `OSCUI` architectures.

+Note that pure code generator can also be written.
+The `JSONUI` UI architecture is an example of an architecture generating the DSP JSON description as a text file.

 #### DSP JSON Description